LIMON100/DA/mAP/readme.md

     False Negative (FN): A ground truth not detected

     True Negative (TN): Does not apply.
 It would represent a corrected misdetection.
 In the object detection task, there are many possible bounding boxes that should not be detected within an image.
 Thus, TN would be all possible bounding boxes that were correctly not detected (so many possible boxes within an image).
 That's why it is not used by the metrics.

+### Average Precision

+Another way to compare the performance of object detectors is to calculate the area under the curve (AUC) of the Precision x Recall curve.
+As AP curves are often zigzag curves going up and down, comparing different curves (different detectors) in the same plot usually is not an easy task - because the curves tend to cross each other much frequently.
+That's why Average Precision (AP), a numerical metric, can also help us compare different detectors.
+In practice AP is the precision averaged across all recall values between 0 and 1.

 ## Different type of bounding box format